Mohamed3ashour/JustWatch/README.md

  the website is responsive where designed and developed in a way that allows it to adapt and display properly on various screen sizes and devices.

 ## Technology Used:
-HTML ,SASS ,Bootstrap ,Angular and use The Movie Database API
+HTML ,SCSS ,Bootstrap ,TypeScript ,Angular framework and use The Movie Database API